12 Ways to enhance your printing

 10. Laser Cutting

 The finished product is similar to die cutting but far more intricate and delicate patterns can be made.
 This is a slow process so only financially viable for very small runs.
 Once again it’s unlikely that your printer will have this as a service and will have to send it out.
-Be aware that unless the laser is correctly set up there can be a more than desired amount of scorching on the finished product so ask for samples to check first.
+Be aware that unless the laser is correctly set up there can be a more than desired amount of scorching on the finished product so ask for print finishing samples to check first.

 This popular finish is also known as hot stamp foiling.
 Often used for their decorative metallic and holographic effects but there are also solid colours including dayglo and pastel which can give a surprisingly good look to your project.
-You will need to speak to your printer as to what they require, usually a seperate PDF of the areas you want covered.
+You will need to speak to your printer as to what they require, usually a separate PDF of the areas you want covered.
 A foiling block will then be machined or etched to match your solid areas.
 This is heated up and then pressed against a layer of plastic carrying the foil and in turn against the paper causing the foil to adhere to the paper and remain there when the plastic is removed.

 This is when the paper is pressed against an embossing block that would look very similar to a foiling block.
 The result is a raised effect that is very popular on formal items such as high end invitations and business cards.
 The opposite effect, when the paper is depressed instead of raised is called debossing.
 As this process uses almost the same method as foiling, your embossed area can be foiled at the same time for a very posh look.